Exercise-induced asthma information

 - Wear a dust mask during allergy season and high pollen days.

-- Warm up first before exercising.
-Use light aerobic activity to slowly build up prior to exercising and to cool down after finishing.
+- Warm-up first before exercising.
+Use the light aerobic activity to slowly build-up prior to exercising and to cool down after finishing.
 When you step up your strenuous sports, be reasonable.
 As your cardiovascular and respiratory levels increase, so will the demands you place on them.

 - Make exercise part of your daily routine for at least a half-hour a day, five days a week.

 - Don’t exercise if your asthma is unstable or your peak flow is in the yellow or red zones.

 Contact our office if your asthma symptoms are not controlled.
 Keep track of the exercise and symptoms to help our doctors manage your condition.